-A wolf pack is a wolf family.
-It usually consists of the parents, the puppies and the offspring from the previous year (yearlings).
-Sometimes, however, older offspring or grandparents also live in the pack.
-Under certain conditions also two ferrets (e.g. mother and daughter) can have puppies and/or two males can be the fathers of the puppies.
+A wolf pack is a wolf family, which usually consists of the parents, the pups and the offspring from the previous year (yearlings).
+Additionally, sometimes older offspring or grandparents live in the pack.
+Under certain circumstances, two females (e.g. mother and daughter) can reproduce and/or two males are the fathers of the pups.

-The size of a pack is usually between 5 and 10 animals, but it changes in the course of the year and also between the years.
-With the birth of the puppies in April/May the family becomes bigger, with the migration of the yearlings and with deaths it becomes smaller again.
-For example, the same wolf family can comprise 10-15 animals and at another time only 3-4 individuals at a different time.
+Pack size is usually between 5 and 10 animals, but it changes within the range of the year and between years.
+Family size increases through birth of the pups in April/May and it decreases through dispersing individuals or cases of death.
+Therefore, the same wolf family can comprise 10-15 individuals at one time, and only 3-4 individuals at a different time.